menu

 Demographics

-In terms of college education, Shinglehouse is nearly on par with the US average for all cities of 21.84%: 18.83% of adults 25 and older in Shinglehouse have a bachelor's degree or advanced degree.
+The education level of Shinglehouse citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.83% of adults 25 and older in Shinglehouse have a college degree.

 The people who call Shinglehouse home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Shinglehouse residents report their race to be White.
 Important ancestries of people in Shinglehouse include German, English, Irish, Dutch, and Polish.